aeternity/protocol/node/api/channel_ws_api.md

  | accounts | array | Account keys | No |
  | contracts | array | Contract keys | No |

-This method returns a Proof-of-inclusion hash for the specified account and/or contract pubkeys.
+This method returns a Proof-of-inclusion for the specified account and/or contract pubkeys.

 #### Example